-Kentucky.
-Sonic Aging is the new trend used for aging spirits with music
+Sonic Aging is the trend used for aging rum and whisky with music

 The Copper & Kings distillery in Louisville, Kentucky, and its owner and founder Joe Heron have employed the acoustic aging technique in the basement that stores the barrels of their brandy (apple and grape), curacao, gin and absinthe.
 His selection of music for aging is rock music.
 You can, however, select a type of music according to the aging and taste of the liquor sought after.

 Joe Heron explains the operation in a very brief way: “A low note pulsates in the barrel, the alcohol molecule moves away from the sound wave, hits the wall of the barrel, slides upwards until it loses momentum and then falls, and the process repeats“.
 At least five bass speakers must be strategically placed to achieve the effect.

 Musical genres such as reggae, hip hop, R&B and EDM are also used to age the liquors.
 Each will bring different notes, for example, Hip-Hop or EDM lead to a caramelized flavor, R&B or classical music favor the curaçao while Christmas choirs benefit the Snow Wheat whiskey, and reggae to rum.